martinemde/martinemde.github.io/_posts/2024-10-22-how-to-rails-params-expect.md

 ### A New Syntax for Arrays in `params`

 In order to avoid the Array problem, `expect` now _only_ accepts hashes when given the format `[:name]`.
-If you actually want an Arry, you specify it explicitly with the new (and hopefully not too confusing) format:
+If you actually want an Array, specify it explicitly with the new (and hopefully not confusing) format:

 {% highlight ruby %}
 # explicit array syntax: a double array
 comments = params.expect(comments: [[:text]])
 {% endhighlight %}

-This explicit Array syntax will only allow an Array, and reject with a 400 error any other params structure (like a Hash or String).
+This syntax will only permit an Array and reject, with a 400 error, any other params structure (like a Hash or String).

 {% highlight ruby %}
 params = ActionController::Parameters.new(